Important Notice Regarding COVID Vaccinations:

 Yes.
-For AY 2019-20, students who are enrolled in UC SHIP for the Spring Quarter (Spring Semester for School of Law) are covered through 9-27-2020 unless a student chooses to waive out of UC SHIP during designated waiver periods.
+For AY 2020-21, students who are enrolled in UC SHIP and learning remotely are covered by the plan.
+Coverage for AY 2020-21 extends though 9-19-2021 unless a student chooses to waive out of UC SHIP during designated waiver periods.

 As a reminder, UC SHIP is a comprehensive health insurance plan that includes medical, mental health, dental, vision and pharmacy benefits.
 The plan features 24/7, year-round, world-wide coverage utilizing the Anthem Blue Cross Prudent Buyer PPO network.

-In the case of AY 2020-21, the corresponding UC SHIP coverage begins 9-21-2020 for the vast majority of incoming students who are on the quarter system.
+For AY 2021-22, the corresponding UC SHIP coverage begins 9-13-2021 for the vast majority of incoming students who are on the quarter system.
 “Early start” graduate programs (e.g., School of Law, School of Medicine, MSBA) have varying coverage start dates depending upon the start date of their respective programs.
-The 9-21-2020 coverage start date was approved by campus leadership in order to provide health insurance coverage for students who must arrive on campus prior to the official academic term start date (i.e., 9-28-2020) to attend mandatory orientations and events including housing related activities.
-However, The 9-21-2020 coverage start date applies regardless of the student's place of residence and mode of academic instruction during the Fall term.
+The 9-13-2021 coverage start date is one week prior to the start of the Fall term.
+This "extended" coverage was approved by campus leadership in order to provide health insurance coverage for students who must arrive on campus prior to the official academic term start date (i.e., 9-20-2021) to attend mandatory orientations and events including housing related activities.
+However, The 9-13-2021 coverage start date applies regardless of the student's place of residence and mode of academic instruction during the Fall 2021 term.